 With the goal of better serving the neighbors living near abandoned properties in disrepair, the Manchester Township Council in 2016 approved an ordinance amendment requiring property owners to register any properties that are unoccupied.

 Abandoned and vacant properties — especially foreclosures owned by banks — are prone to falling into disrepair, which can negatively affect the quality of life of those living nearby.
 These properties can pose safety hazards to neighbors, as well as invite the potential for crime, vandalism and fire.
-While the Township already has a method of maintaining abandoned homes by placing a lien on the property to pay for any necessary work, this amendment to Chapter 313 of the Township Code, approved by Council on February 22, requires abandoned and vacant property owners to register and pay a fee.
+While the Township already has a method of maintaining abandoned homes by placing a lien on the property to pay for any necessary work, this amendment to Chapter 313 of the Township Code, approved by Township Council on February 08, 2016 and effective as of March 2, 2016, requires abandoned and vacant property owners to register and pay the required fee.

 This registration fee requirement shows property owners that Manchester Township Code Enforcement Officials are serious about monitoring their abandoned and vacant properties.
 With hundreds of vacant properties, it can be a daunting challenge for Code Enforcement to track down the entity responsible for property maintenance when ownership changes hands.